 Commercial Built-Up Roofing In Bonita Springs, Fort Myers, Naples, Miami, Cape Coral, And Surrounding Areas

 Nothing is more time-tested when it comes to flat roof options than a built-up roof (also known as BUR).
-Built-up roofing is a durable, proven option for your commercial building, and the experts at Allstate Construction Roofing can give you the highest quality installation and repair services.
+Built-up roofing is a durable, proven option for your commercial buildings, and the experts at Allstate Construction Roofing can give you the highest quality installation and repair services.

 For low maintenance, easy-to-repair, and reliable built-up roofing system, call us today at 1-866-ROOF-NOW.
 We offer free inspections for your roofing needs throughout the Southwest FL area in Florida.

-Elements of Built-Up Roofing Systems
+Elements of Built Up Roof Systems

 Built-up roofing or BURs is one of many roofing systems that are most commonly used.
 They are made up of multiple layers of bitumen that serve as the base sheet which is layered on top of each other, with the top layer often being made of gravel, concrete or crushed rocks which is then covered with aluminum coating or rubber polymer coating.

 A fully adhered BUR will be one that has been laid directly to a roof deck.
-The last element found in built-up roofs is the ply sheet, often known as the roofing felts.
+The last element found in built-up roof is the ply sheet, often known as the roofing felts.
 This reinforced fabric serves as one of the layers in the BUR that is reinforced with glass-fiber or organic mat.
 The protective layer reinforcement repels water while still allowing the material to breathe.